Mahnaz Afshar

-Mahnaz Afshar (مهناز افشار; born June 10, 1977) is an Iranian actress.
+Mahnaz Afshar (مهناز افشار; born June 10, 1977) is an Iranian-born German actress.
 She began her acting career with the television series Gomshodeh in 1998 and entered cinema the following year with the film Doostan.
 In 2010, she won the Crystal Simorgh for Best Supporting Actress at the Fajr Film Festival for her role in Saadat Abad.
 She was nominated for the Crystal Simorgh for Best Actress for her performances in Darkoob (2017) and Ghasam (2018).
 She is currently banned from appearing on screen in Iran, left the country in 2019, and holds German citizenship.

 Personal life

-Mahnaz Afshar was born on 11 June 1977 in Tehran to a family of Tabrizi Turkish descent.
+Mahnaz Afshar was born on 11 June 1977 in Tehran, Iran to a family of Tabrizi Turkish descent.
 She earned a high school diploma in experimental sciences and studied editing for four years at a non-profit institute.
-Due to her family’s religious inclinations, they initially opposed her acting career.
+Due to her family's religious inclinations, they initially opposed her acting career.
 She trained in acting under Hamid Samandarian.

 In June 2014, Afshar married Yasin Ramin, son of Mohammad Ali Ramin, who served as Deputy Minister of Culture and Press during Mahmoud Ahmadinejad’s second presidential term.
 Their marriage ceremony was officiated by Seyyed Mohammad Khatami.
 In May 2015, Afshar and Ramin had a daughter named Liana.
 The couple divorced in 2019.

 Professional career

 Acting

-Mahnaz Afshar began her acting career with the television series Gomshodeh in 1998, followed by her cinematic debut in Doostan, directed by Ali Shah-Hatami, in the same year.
+Afshar began her acting career with the television series Gomshodeh in 1998, followed by her cinematic debut in Doostan, directed by Ali Shah-Hatami, in the same year.
 She gained recognition with her role in Shoor-e Eshgh, directed by Nader Moghaddas, in 2000.
 Her resemblance to Googoosh contributed to her early fame and media attention.
-During the 2000s, Afshar became a prominent figure in Iran’s commercial cinema.
+During the 2000s, Afshar became a prominent figure in Iran's commercial cinema.
 In the latter part of the decade, she sought to diversify her roles by working with varied directors, earning her several awards and recognitions from critics and reputable domestic festivals.
-In 2014, she played a leading role in the film Moallem, directed by the renowned Tajik filmmaker Naser Saeedov.
+In 2014, she played a leading role in the film Moallem, directed by theTajik filmmaker Naser Saeedov.

 Afshar and Payman Maadi at the 37th Fajr Film Festival.